Skip to content

 1. Do You Have an Emergency Fund?

-According to the Pew Research Center, approximately two-thirds of U.S. workers who left their job (by choice or not) in early 2022 were not with a new employer the following month.1 While the speed of finding new employment may vary based on role and industry, and you might be able to maintain your job while looking for the next one, you should still be prepared to take care of your living expenses for an extended period if the need arises.
+According to research from LinkedIn, it can take about seven weeks for U.S. workers to go from submitting an application to starting their first day at a new job.1 While the speed of finding new employment may vary based on role and industry, and you might be able to maintain your job while looking for the next one, you should still be prepared to take care of your living expenses for an extended period if the need arises.

-A recent study found that 32 percent of American adults do not have non-retirement savings sufficient to cover one month of living expenses,2 and less than a quarter have liquid savings equal to more than three months of their family income.3 Keeping three to six months’ worth of essential expenses in a rainy-day fund can help you weather periods of economic or personal instability.
+A recent study found that 27 percent of American adults have no emergency savings at all, and 29 percent have some level of savings—but less than three months’ worth of living expenses—on hand.2 If you’re able, keeping three to six months’ worth of essential expenses in a rainy-day fund can help you weather periods of economic or personal instability.

 2. Do You Have a Budget in Place?

-One of the silver linings of recent events is that more people are paying attention to their finances.
-According to a 2022 Debt.com survey, 85 percent of Americans say they have a budget, up from 68 percent three years ago.4 A budget helps you track your inflows and outflows so you can manage current obligations while also planning for tomorrow.
+One of the silver linings of the events of the past few years is that more people are paying attention to their finances.
+According to a 2024 Debt.com survey, 90 percent of Americans say they have a budget, up from 68 percent five years ago.3 A budget helps you track your inflows and outflows so you can manage current obligations while also planning for tomorrow.
 At a high level, it reflects your income and the life it enables.

 3. Do You Have Your Debt Under Control?

 When it comes to debt, what you don’t know can hurt you.
-Of Americans with credit card debt, 40 percent don’t know the interest rate they’re paying on their credit cards,5 and more than one-third of homeowners don’t know their mortgage rate.6 Making endless interest payments can eat away at your finances and prevent you from progressing towards your goals.
+Of Americans with credit card debt, 43 percent don’t know the interest rate they’re paying on their credit cards.4 Making endless interest payments can eat away at your finances and prevent you from progressing towards your goals.
 Conversely, knowing what types of debt you hold and the interest rates on each can help you make a plan for paying it down.

 Lowering your debt burden can help you withstand any financial shocks that may come from changing your employment.
 There are several steps you can take, from regularly reviewing your statement to requesting your free annual credit report to exploring options for consolidation or refinancing.